Resources for Faculty and Campus Partners

 • The Writing Center is happy to provide verification of visits for faculty purposes.
 It is the student’s responsibility to request that the tutor send a verification email to the professor.

 • WC tutors are available for classroom visits to introduce the Writing Center and educate students about free services, including consultations on any writing project as well as other resources.
-Faculty should reach out to the WC corporate email at [email protected], and the Coordinators will follow up to arrange such visits.
+Faculty should reach out to the leadership team to schedule a classroom visit.

 • The Writing Center leadership team also collaborates with campus partners (like Office of Student Involvement, Office of the Dean, Office of Prestigious Fellowships, etc.) to organize information sessions, host writing workshops, provide pedagogical resources, and more.